 The main benefit of this feature is it helps to avoid off-platform transactions.
 It helps to keep your business transactions on-platform by preventing customers and drivers from engaging in private communication directly via personal phone number.

-In fact, Uber, Handy, Airbnb, and Lyft has already implemented this feature in their products.
+In fact, Uber, Handy, Airbnb, and Lyft have already implemented this feature in their products.

-Currently, our development team is in the Research & Development process and it is soon to be implemented in the product.
+Currently, our app development team is in the Research and Development process and it is soon to be implemented in the product.